 Step One: Attend an Advising Session.
 We will cover program options, financial aid, credit transfer, study abroad by major, deadlines, policies, and quite a bit more.
 It's "study Abroad 1001."
 (For instance, How do I find the program that fits me best?
 How do I make sure the credits transfer to Rhodes?
 How do I apply for scholarships?
 How do I plan my budget?
 How do I select housing?)

 Advising Sessions are in Burrow Hall, Lower Level, Tuesdays at 2pm, Friday at 11am.

 Step Two: Make an Appointment to meet with a Study Abroad Advisor after you have attended an Advising Session.
 Request your appointment with a Study Abroad Advisor.
 All appointments are in Burrow Hall, Lower Level.

 Step Three: Talk to a Returned Student.
 The Rhodes Global Diplomats (RGD) are past study abroad students.
 RGDs love to talk to future abroaders about living abroad, homestays, course credit, traveling, and #protips.
-Contact the Study Abroad Associate, Alexis Franklin to get in touch with your RGDs.
+Contact the Study Abroad Associate, Emily Perry to get in touch with your RGDs.

 Questions about any of this?
 Email firstname.lastname@example.org and we'll get right back to you.